GOMC-WSU/Manual/docs/sources/output_file.rst.txt

 - Virial

+- Statistic

   - Pressure

   - Surface Tension (using virial method)

   - Volume

   - Total molecule number

   - Total Density

-- Mole fraction of each species
+  - Mol fraction of each species

-- Mole density of each species
+  - Mol density of each species

   - Heat of vaporization

 At the beginning of each file, the title of each property followed by their average values is printed.
 Desired data can be extracted, as explained before, using the "awk" command.
 For example, in order to extract total density of the system, the following command need to be executed in terminal: